adhamkhwaldeh/SqlDynamicLinker/AlJawad.SqlDynamicLinker/README.md

 ## Filtering

-The `Filters` array contains one or more filter objects.
+The `DynamicFilters` array contains one or more filter objects.
 Each object defines a condition to apply to the query.

 ### Simple Filters